brucek/brucek.github.io/_drafts/power-irv-pt1.md

 - [Power IRV (part 3)](power-irv-pt3.html) - Why Power IRV beats out all other voting systems
 - [Power IRV (part 4)](power-irv-pt4.html) - Appendix:  FAQs and Followups

-If you already know about FPTP voting and why dropping it is the best thing we can do to escape the two-party doom loop and fix politics & government, jump ahead to [Power IRV (part 2)](power-irv-pt2.html).
+If you already know about First Past the Post (aka Plurality) voting and why dropping it is the best thing we can do to escape the Two-Party Doom Loop and fix politics & government, jump ahead to [Power IRV (part 2)](power-irv-pt2.html).

 <br/>